wildbillh/middleware-params/README.md

 The middleware-params module exports two functions.

-_setData_ can be applied as a router or application middleware to set values that can be used by later middleware in the chain.
+_setData()_ can be applied as router or application middleware to set values that can be used by later middleware in the chain.

-_getData_ is a convenience function for getting the set data from the request object.
+_getData()_ is a convenience function for getting the set data from the request object.

 ---